anita-owens/Machine-Learning-R/README.md

 # Machine-Learning

 This repo contains projects related to marketing and business analytics problems using the R Programming language.
+Machine Learning can significantly improve marketing performance.

 PROJECT 1: MARKETING CAMPAIGN OPTIMIZATION - Can we identify the right customers to target?